top of page

 • A player can hold only one weapon at a time (pick and drop logic).

-Since weapons are unique and frequently dropped anywhere, players don't always have access to the weapon they need (the other player is holding it or is blocking the way).
+Since weapons are unique and frequently dropped around, players don't always have quick access to the weapon they need.
+The other player might be using it or blocking the way.
+Then, players both need to assess the situation and pass themselves the weapons or drop them in strategic places to optimise the smoothest defence possible.
 So, players rely on each other for shooting as well as for moving.

 Panic

-The more time passes, the more the enemy squads are abundant and varied (a squad with different enemy types requires multiple weapons to be neutralized).
-This way, Difficulty increases over the course of the game.
+The more time passes, the more enemy squads are abundant and varied (a squad with different enemy types requires multiple weapons to be neutralised).
+This way, difficulty increases over the course of the game.

 • The Pig has 3 levels to complete to win the game.

-• Players feed him by bringing food and maintaining the "feed" button for a certain time (feeding delay).
+• Players feed it by bringing food and maintaining the "feed" button for a certain time (feeding delay).

 • Feeding the Pig also means not having a weapon in hand.

-Each level requires more food than the previous one, the "feeding delay" increases as well.
-So, the progression is slowed down.
+Each level requires more food than the previous one, the "feeding delay", time during which players are unable to use weapons increases as well.
+So, the progression is slowed down and requires more careful planning as the game goes on!
 Mixed with the rising difficulty, it sets up a tension which grows over the course of the game.

 Partial information :